General Teacher Awards

 Fellowship in Korean Studies Program

-The Korea Society’s 2009 Summer Fellowship in Korean Studies programs is designed to help educators integrate Korean subjects into their curricula by taking fellows on a two-week study tour of Korea from June 24–July 10, 2009.
+The Korea Society’s Summer Fellowship in Korean Studies programs is designed to help educators integrate Korean subjects into their curricula by taking fellows on a two-week study tour of Korea.
 The program includes lectures and discussions on Korean language, history, culture, art, politics and economics.
 Also included are opportunities for on-site study of locales of historical and contemporary relevance.
 During the final week, participants will be given time for independent research and exploration.
 The participants in past programs have found that the program offers an unparalleled learning experience as well as a unique opportunity for extensive travel in Korea.

 The Leavey Awards for Excellence In Private Enterprise Education honor outstanding educators who excite a commitment in their students to the free enterprise system and unleash the entrepreneurial skills of their students at the elementary, junior high school, high school and college level.
 Maximum award: $15,000.
 Eligibility: U.S. citizens or permanent residents employed full-time as an educator at an accredited American school (grades K-12), college or university.